hasin-codes/sweesh.exe/README.md

 - **New users**: Complete the onboarding flow to set up your API key
 - **Existing users**: Use Settings to update your API key if needed

+**Toast notifications not appearing:**
+- ✅ **Fixed in v1.0.9**: Enhanced toast styling with solid colors and higher z-index
+- Check browser console for `🍞 Toast received:` debug messages
+- Toasts appear in top-right corner for 5 seconds
+- If still not visible, try refreshing the app (Ctrl+R in DevTools)

+**Settings modal crashes with encryption error:**
+- ✅ **Fixed in v1.0.9**: `safeStorage.getSelectedStorageBackend()` compatibility error resolved
+- The app now works with all Electron versions (v28+)
+- Encryption status displays correctly without crashes

 **Encryption unavailable / security warnings:**
 - The app automatically falls back to AES‑256-CBC encryption if OS‑level encryption isn't available
 - On Linux, install `libsecret` to enable OS‑level encryption and restart the app: